-Many of you know I grew up on a dairy farm in western Pennsylvania.
-My grandparents lived in the farmhouse and my parents had a house on the same property.
-The farmhouse had a sun porch with a vintage metal glider, and my grandmother and I would often sit on the glider in the summertime and talk.
+Growing up in western Pennsylvania, my grandparents lived in a farmhouse and my parents had a house on the same property.
+The farmhouse had a sun porch with a vintage metal porch glider, and my grandmother and I would often sit on the glider in the summertime and talk.

 Tips to Restore a Vintage Metal Glider